use-hydra-ai/hydra-controlbar-starter/README.md

 ## Getting Started

-First, install the dependencies:
+1. First, install the dependencies:

 ```bash
 npm install
 ```

-Then, create a `.env.local` file in the root directory and add your Hydra API key:
+2. Then, create a `.env.local` file in the root directory and add your Hydra API key (generate one at https://www.usehydra.ai/dashboard):

 ```bash
 NEXT_PUBLIC_HYDRA_API_KEY=your_api_key_here
 ```

-Run the development server:
+3. Run the development server:

 ```bash
 npm run dev